karakun/karakun.github.io/_posts/2021-02-22-openjdk-bug-tracker.md

 ## Reporting a Bug - for the rest of us

 Fortunately, there is a way how the rest of us can open an issue in the OpenJDK.
-But there is no explanation of the process in the JBS so you have to google such information.
+But there is no explanation of the process in the JBS, so you have to google such information.
 Additionally, the place to report bugs is not within the OpenJDK or the JBS but in the Oracle Java Bug Database.

 In contrast to JBS, the start page of the Oracle Java Bug Database contains a lot of information.